fabriceyhc/academic-fyhc/content/home/experience.md

   date_end = "2020-12-28"
   description = """
 * Facilitated hands-on learning in software engineering by guiding 50+ undergraduates through coding exercises and debugging, enhancing their grasp of complex algorithms and object-oriented programming.
+* Guided teams in designing and executing bespoke capstone projects, including a plant identification app, equipping them with practical experience in full-stack development and collaborative design.
 """

 [[experience]]